2022 Oregon elections: Labor Commissioner

-Incumbent Val Hoyle decided not to run for a second term, instead running for Oregon's 4th congressional district which was being vacated by retiring incumbent Peter DeFazio.
+Incumbent Val Hoyle decided not to run for a second term, instead running for Oregon's 4th congressional district, which was being vacated by retiring incumbent Peter DeFazio.
 Since the commissioner of labor is a nonpartisan role, a general election is only held in the event that no one in the primary election secures 50% of the vote.

-Five candidates ran in the primary, with civil rights attorney Christina Stephenson and former state Representative Cheri Helt facing off in a runoff election.
+Seven candidates ran in the primary, with civil rights attorney Christina Stephenson and former state Representative Cheri Helt facing off in a runoff election.
 Stephenson defeated Helt.

 Legislature

-All 60 seats in the Oregon House of Representatives were up for election, and 15 of 30 seats Oregon State Senate were be up for election in 2022.
+All 60 seats in the Oregon House of Representatives were up for election, as were 15 of the 30 seats in the Oregon State Senate.

 Ballot measures

-Measure 111 amends the Oregon Constitution to add a right to healthcare.

-Measure 112 amends the Oregon Constitution to remove slavery as a punishment for crime.

-Measure 113 amends the Oregon Constitution to disqualify legislators with ten unexcused absences from serving their next term.

-Measure 114 changes Oregon state statute regarding firearm ownership and purchase requirements.
+There were four statewide Oregon ballot measures on the general election ballot.
+As a result of the election, all four measures passed.